Skip to content

 6. New leads are created with "version": 2.

-This avoids bulk migrations on app update.
-Records are migrated lazily as they are accessed.
+Lazy migration avoids bulk rewrites on app update.
+Records are migrated as they are accessed.

 The following fields were considered for the base schema and intentionally excluded: